Ages Birth – 5

 Paying for Services

 Our Early Intervention Department and Help Me Grow are funded through Federal and State grants, and the generosity of our community through the Developmental Disabilities tax levy.
 There is no fee for families to participate in this program.

-If a child requires therapies that are not provided through Help Me Grow or Early Intervention, some funding is available through Medicaid or the Family Support Services program (FSS).
-FSS covers such services as respite care, adaptive equipment, home modifications, developmental toys, and some therapies.
+If a child requires therapies that are not provided through Help Me Grow or Early Intervention, some funding is available through Medicaid or the Family Needs Assistance program (FNA).
+FNA covers such services as respite care, adaptive equipment, home modifications, developmental toys, and some therapies.
 Contact your Service Coordinator for help in applying for this funding.

 Local school districts are required by law to provide free and appropriate public education to children with disabilities age 3 to 21.
 An appropriate education may be accompanied by related services such as speech therapy, occupational and physical therapy, psychological counseling, and medical diagnostic services necessary to the child’s education.